Item #

 |

-Scott #1681 [1989 20 franc Rainier III souvenir sheet] imperforate color plate proof.
-Frame in red very close to the issued red shade, but the center portrait/stamp is in greenish black.
-The proof sheet (if not the final sheet?) was one s/s wide and at least three high; this example is the bottom position of the proof sheet and thus has the 5.4.89 print date.
-Monaco issues (usually lower right corner blocks) with the date are popularly collected.
-Monaco Philatelic Museum handstamp on reverse as expected.
-Proofs from this later era are scarcer than earlier and the souvenir sheet proofs are extremely scarce.
+Scott #2128 [1999 20 franc Rainier III souvenir sheet] imperforate color plate proof.
+Frame entirely in red (instead of blue and red).
+Stamp design in bluish green.
+Produced before the gold embossing was applied.
+The proof sheet (if not the final sheet?) was one s/s wide and at least three high; this example shows the cutting marks for the final issue size.
+Without a Monaco Philatelic Museum handstamp on reverse; scarcer thus.
+Proofs from this later era are much scarcer than earlier and the souvenir sheet proofs are extremely scarce.
 Remarkably scarce; outstanding item!

 |